digital-futures-academy/airport-challenge/README.md

 3. Calling `instructToLand(mock Plane)` when the airport is under capacity results in the mock Plane state changing to ***'landed'***.
 4. Calling `instructToLand(mock Plane)` when the airport is full results in ***no change*** to the mock Plane's state.
 5. Calling `instructToLand(mock Plane)` when the airport is full results in ***no change*** to inAirport[].length.
+6. Calling `instructToLand()` when the airport is full returns 'airport full - cannot land'.

 ## Requirement 4